Ion Coulomb crystals: an exotic form of condensed matter: Concluding remarks and outlook

-The progress reported in this review focused on fundamental aspects of ion Coulomb crystals, while we purposely did not discuss the formidable progress in using these systems for designing target quantum dynamics for quantum metrology, quantum simulation, quantum sensing, and quantum computing.
-Yet, the advances we reported have been going hand-in-hand with the development of these applications, giving rise to a cross fertilization of methods and insights.
-This progress allows us to anticipate that the scientific and technical applications of ion Coulomb crystals will continue to grow.
-Several of these applications are rooted in the fact that the internal states of the individual ions constituting the Coulomb crystals are only very weakly perturbed by the presence of the other ions.
-This makes ion Coulomb crystals highly interesting platform for high-resolution spectroscopy, sensing, and metrology \cite{Mehlstauebler:2018}.
-Example applications in quantum sensing include the development of extremely accurate optical atomic ion clocks \cite{Huntemann:2012,Brewer:2019,Tofful:2024}, ultra-high resolution spectroscopy of molecular ions \cite{Chou:2020,Kortunov:2021}, and weak electromagnetic field sensing \cite{Kotler:2011,Ruster:2017,McKay:2021,Gilmore:2021}.
-Most recently, a multi-ion clock composed of $^{115}$In$^+$ and $^{172}$Yb$^{+}$ ions reached the systematic uncertainty of $2.5\times 10^{-18}$ \cite{Hausser:2025}.
-These quantum sensing capabilities can in turn be used as fundamental physics probes for tests of Lorentz invariance violation \cite{Megidish:2019,Driessen:2022}, searches for variation in natural constants over time \cite{Rosenband:2008,Dzuba:2024} and for particles beyond the Standard Model~\cite{Gerbert:2015,Solaro:2020,Counts:2020,Door:2025}, and signatures of potential extensions to quantum mechanics \cite{Lenler-Eriksen:2024}.
+The progress reported in this review focused on fundamental aspects of ion Coulomb crystals, while intentionally leaving aside the remarkable advances in their use for engineered quantum dynamics in quantum metrology, quantum simulation \cite{Blatt:2012,Britton:2012,Monroe:2021}, quantum sensing, and quantum computing \cite{Cirac:1995,Bruzewicz:2019,Moses:2023}.
+Closely related developments include fundamental insights into tailoring correlations between ions with photons by means of optical elements and cavities \cite{Eschner:2001,Casabone:2015} and advanced detection schemes \cite{Moehring:2007,Slodicka:2013,Richter:2021}, which underpin powerful applications in quantum communication \cite{Duan:2010,Saha:2025}.
+Importantly, the advances reported here have evolved hand-in-hand with the development of these applications, leading to a strong cross-fertilization of methods and physical insights.

+This interplay suggests that both the scientific reach and technological impact of ion Coulomb crystals will continue to grow.
+Many of these applications are rooted in the fact that the internal states of individual ions in a Coulomb crystal are only weakly perturbed by the presence of other ions, making these systems a highly interesting platform for high-resolution spectroscopy, sensing, and metrology \cite{Mehlstauebler:2018}.
+Representative examples in quantum sensing include extremely accurate optical atomic ion clocks \cite{Huntemann:2012,Tofful:2024,Marshall:2025}, ultra-high-resolution spectroscopy of molecular ions \cite{Chou:2020,Kortunov:2021}, and precision sensing of weak electromagnetic fields \cite{Kotler:2011,Ruster:2017,Gilmore:2021,McKay:2021}.
+Notably, a recent multi-ion clock based on a linear chain of 4 $^{115}$In$^+$ ions sympathetically cooled by 8 $^{172}$Yb$^{+}$ ions demonstrated a fractional frequency instability of $9.2\times 10^{-16}$ at 1 second averaging time~\cite{Hausser:2025}.

-Last but not least, the high degree of experimental control over trapped ion crystals has enabled ion Coulomb crystals to be one of the leading platform for quantum information processing, including quantum simulation \cite{Blatt:2012,Britton:2012,Monroe:2021} and quantum computing~\cite{Cirac:1995,Bruzewicz:2019,Moses:2023}.
+These quantum sensing capabilities can in turn be used as powerful probes of fundamental physics, enabling tests of Lorentz invariance \cite{Megidish:2019,Driessen:2022}, searches for temporal variations of fundamental constants \cite{Rosenband:2008,Dzuba:2024}, for particles beyond the Standard Model \cite{Gerbert:2015,Counts:2020,Solaro:2020,Door:2025}, and for signatures of potential extensions to quantum mechanics \cite{Lenler-Eriksen:2024}.